karlkfi/kpt-config-sync/docs/gcp_user_guide.md

 # GCP User Guide

-**NOTE: GCP support is in alpha and restricted to customers by invite**
+**NOTE: This is an Alpha release of Kubernetes Policy API and available to whitelisted customers.**

 Nomos supports using Google Cloud Platform to centrally manage Namespaces and policies across Kubernetes clusters.

-[Resource Manager][1] API enables creating a hierarchy using Organizations, Folders, and Projects.
-Kubernetes Policy Namespaces API enables creating a single *Managed Namespace* in a Project, such that there is a 1-to-1 mapping between a Project and a Managed Namespace.
+Existing [Resource Manager][1] API enables creating a hierarchy using Organizations, Folders, and Projects.
+The new Kubernetes Policy API enables creating a single *Managed Namespace* in a Project, such that there is a 1-to-1 mapping between a Project and a Managed Namespace.
 The user can then set policies such as [IAM authorization][2] on each node in the hierarchy.

 Nomos automatically creates and manages corresponding Kubernetes Namespaces in all enrolled clusters and creates Kubernetes policy resources such as RBAC based on hierarchical evaluation of policies defined in GCP.
-In addition, Nomos creates certain cluster-level resources such as ClusterRoles based on predefined IAM roles described [here][3].

 ## Managed Namespace Operations